anhthh2207/transformer-based-rl/README.md

 **Team**: Tran Quoc Bao, Tran Huy Hoang Anh, Le Chi Cuong

-**Description**: We reimplement three SOTA reinforcement learning models including Decision Transformer, Trajectory Transformer, and Conservative Q-Learning.
-Then, they are tested on different games on the Atari Gym environment to compare the performance.
+**Description**:

+- Goal 1: analyze the SOTA transformer-based reinforcement learning models including Decision Transformer and Trajectory Transformer.
+Another traditional method which is Conservative Q-Learning will also be implemented to compare the performance with the others.
+The environment used for evaluation is the Atari Gym environment.

+- Goal 2: try to combine the use of transformer-based language models in RL problems with a traditional method to solve RL problem which is the actor-critic approach.
+The combination is born with the hope to increase the stability of the Decision Transformer model.

 ## How to run